 But if you needed to write about any of these objects, what word would you use?

 Each image has a circle around the object.
 For each one, you need to find the correct word for the object.

 Are you up to this tough but fun weird word vocabulary challenge to find uncommon words for common things?

-Well, let’s get started and see if you can find the right word for each image.
+Well, let’s get started and see if you can find the correct answer for each image.